 Stressed or Sick?
 Observe & React

-If your cat’s purrs feel “off” – forced, strained or # is associated with behavioral changes – create for them a quiet, safe environment.
-If your cat’s purring remains unusual after a couple of days, or other symptoms appear (sniffing the air, shallow breathing, etc.), speak to your veterinarian.
+If your cat’s purrs feel “off” – forced, strained, or associated with behavioral changes – create for them a quiet, safe environment.
+If your cat’s purring remains unusual after a couple of days, or other symptoms appear (taking a deep breath frequently, shallow breathing, etc.), speak to your veterinarian for peace of mind.

 Fun Facts About Purring

-• Some cats — through genetics or early experience will purr rarely or never.
+Some cats – through genetics or early experience will purr rarely or never.
 It does not mean they are unhappy; it is simply that they show love in different ways, for example, blinking slowly at you or rubbing their head against you.
+This is just another example of how cat behavior varies among individual pets.

 FAQs